trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 Uniform Resource Identifier (URI) is a string of characters used to identify a name or a resource on the Internet.
 A URI identifies a resource either by location, or a name, or both.
 A URI has two specializations known as URL and URN.

-I think, the best explanation is here: [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).
+I think the best explanation is here: [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).

 For me, this short and clear explanation is also interesting: